What is ESG investing and why do some hate it so much?

 NEW YORK (AP) — After sweeping through battles in statehouses across the country, the war against ESG investing is heating up in Congress.

-House Republicans voted late Tuesday to overturn a rule by the Department of Labor that allows retirement plans to consider environmental, social and governance factors when making investment decisions.
-The matter goes to the Senate next.
-If it passes, it could set the stage for the first veto by President Joe Biden.
+The Senate voted Wednesday to overturn a Labor Department rule allowing retirement plans to consider environmental, social and governance factors when making investment decisions, following a similar vote by House Republicans on Tuesday.
+It sets the stage for a potential first veto by President Joe Biden.

 Critics say ESG investments allocate money based on political agendas, such as a drive against climate change, rather than on earning the best returns for savers.
 They say ESG is just the latest example of the world trying to get “woke.”